Krixtalx/Krixtalx.github.io/_posts/2023-08-19-the-journey-to-vulkan-goals.md

 - **Dear ImGUI**: There isn't discusion here.

+- **Vulkan HPP**: C++ binding of Vulkan C API.
+I find the code cleaner using this API instead of the C one.

 - **Vulkan Memory Allocator**: Not mandatory but quite convenient to suffer a little less with *Vulkan* memory management.

 - **VK Bootstrap**: The most dispensable one.
 It makes an abstract layer over all the boilerplate that Vulkan has on initialization.
 I have already suffer part of it while doing the mentioned workshop, so I prefer keeping it away for now.